 Throughout the brain, information is represented by discrete electrical pulses termed action potentials or 'spikes' [1].
-For decades there has been controversy about the extent to which the precise timing of these spikes is significant: should we think of each spike arrival time as having meaning down to millisecond precision [2-4], or does the brain only keep track of the number of spikes occurring in much larger windows of time?
-Is precise timing relevant only in response to rapidly varying sensory stimuli, as in the auditory system [5], or can the brain construct specific patterns of spikes with a time resolution much smaller than the time scales of the sensory and motor signals that these patterns represent [3, 6]?
-Here we address these issues using the motion-sensitive neurons of the fly visual system as a model [7].
+For decades there has been controversy about the extent to which the precise timing of these spikes is significant: Should we think of each spike arrival time as having meaning down to millisecond precision [2-5], or does the brain only keep track of the number of spikes occurring in much larger windows of time?
+Is precise timing relevant only in response to rapidly varying sensory stimuli, as in the auditory system [6], or can the brain construct specific patterns of spikes with a time resolution much smaller than the time scales of the sensory and motor signals that these patterns represent [3,7]?
+Here we address these issues using the motion-sensitive neurons of the fly visual system as a model [8].

-We bring together new experimental methods for delivering truly naturalistic visual inputs [8] and new mathematical methods that allow us to draw more reliable inferences about the information content of spike trains [9-11].
-We find that as we improve our time resolution for the analysis of spike trains from 2 ms down to 0.2 ms we reveal nearly 30% more information about the trajectory of visual motion.
+We bring together new experimental methods for delivering truly naturalistic visual inputs [9] and new mathematical methods that allow us to draw more reliable inferences about the information content of spike trains [10-12].
+We find that as we improve our time resolution for the analysis of spike trains from 2 ms down to a fraction of a millisecond we reveal nearly 30% more information about the trajectory of visual motion.
 The natural stimuli used in our experiments have essentially no power above 30 Hz, so that the precision of spike timing is not a necessary correlate of the stimulus bandwidth; instead the different patterns of precise spike timing represent subtly different trajectories chosen out of the stimulus ensemble.
-Further, despite the long correlation times of the sensory stimulus, segments of the neural response separated by $\sim 30 \text{ ms}$ provide essentially independent information, suggesting that the neural code in this system achieves decorrelation [12, 13] in the time domain, thereby enhancing the efficiency of the code on time scales relevant to behavior [14].
+Further, despite the long correlation times of the sensory stimulus, segments of the neural response separated by \sim 30 ms provide essentially independent information, suggesting that the neural code in this system achieves decorrelation [13,14] in the time domain, thereby enhancing the efficiency of the code on time scales relevant to behavior [15].